-The SEER ratio measures the efficiency and determines a rating for the cooling process of air conditioners and heat pumps.
+The SEER ratio measures the efficiency and determines a rating for the cooling process of central air conditioners and heat pumps.
 The current government mandated minimum SEER rating is 13.0.
 The lesser the rating, the more money you are probably paying each month.
 When looking at HVAC prices, the systems with higher SEER ratios mean it has greater efficiency and significant energy savings but the HVAC system will be more expensive up front than a lower SEER rated brand.

 The HSPF factor measures and calculates the estimated average of heating efficiency for a heat pump.
 Like the SEER ratio, the higher HSPF number means greater efficiency and cost savings.
 The minimum HSFP for heat pumps manufactured prior to 2005 is 6.8.
 For heat pumps manufactured after 2005, the HSPF is required to be at least 7.7.